ucc23/ucc/_clusters/vdbh139.md

 UTI_C_lit: 0.85
 UTI_C_dup: 1.0
 UTI_summary: |
-    VDBH 139 is a rich, very dense object of high C3 quality.
-It is well-studied in the literature.
-This object shares a small percentage of members with a later reported entry.
+    <b>Hogg 15</b> is a rich, very dense object of high C3 quality.
+It is located at a moderate distance from the Sun, near the mid-plane.
+It is well-studied in the literature.<br><br>This object shares a small percentage of members with a later reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 3.2
 N_50_val: 199
-scix_url: VDBH%20139
+scix_url: Hogg%2015
 posit_table: |
     | Reference    | RA    | DEC   | Plx  | pmRA  | pmDE   |  Rv  |
     | :---         | :---: | :---: | :---: | :---: | :---: | :---: |